Gulfy034/acnb-loader/README.md

 **English** | [中文](./README.zh-CN.md)

-🚀 Loading theme js files for awescnb.
+🚀 Loading theme js file for awescnb.

 Loader receives a configuration object, mounts the object to window, and then loads the corresponding theme file according to the `configurationObject.theme.name` in the incoming object.